Nevada vs. Georgia Tech Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 Nevada vs. Georgia Tech Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 24

-Sunday's contest between the Nevada Wolf Pack (11-1) and the Georgia Tech Yellow Jackets (8-3) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 74-69 based on our computer prediction, with Nevada securing the victory.
-Tipoff is at 9:00 PM on December 24.
+Sunday's game that pits the Nevada Wolf Pack (11-1) versus the Georgia Tech Yellow Jackets (8-3) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 74-69 (based on our computer prediction) in favor of Nevada, who is a small favorite in this matchup according to our model.
+Game time is at 9:00 PM on December 24.

-According to our computer prediction, Georgia Tech should cover the point spread, which is currently listed at 6.5.
-The two teams are projected to exceed the 140.5 over/under.
+According to our computer prediction, Georgia Tech is a good bet to cover the point spread, which is currently listed at 6.5.
+The two sides are projected to exceed the 142.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!